Piker-Alpha/AppleIntelInfo/README.md

 AppleIntelInfo.kext
 ===================

-What do I need?
+What do I need to do?

-You need to compile AppleIntelInfo yourself with help of Xcode (tested with the 7.0 Beta).
+You first need to download and then compile AppleIntelInfo with Xcode.

 How do I load AppleIntelInfo.kext?